 We manually controlled and overrode Google’s Smart Bidding strategies to ensure our overarching strategy didn’t favour online conversions over offline.
 As a result of these changes, the account now no longer just drives online sales, it now individually supports over 500 Halfords stores.

-This campaign was nominated for ‘Best Use of PPC’ at the European Search Awards in 2020, whilst winning ‘Best PPC Campaign’ at the 2021 Northern Digital Awards, being commended by the judges for it’s ground-breaking impact on high-street performance.
+This campaign was nominated for ‘Best Use of PPC’ at both the 2020 and 2021 European Search Awards, whilst winning ‘Best PPC Campaign’ at the 2021 Northern Digital Awards, being commended by the judges for it’s ground-breaking impact on high-street performance.

 This work was also recently used a leading example in Google’s global best practice ‘How to reach local consumers in a dynamic market’, published in September 2020:

 - 49% increase in store visits